Township Assessing

 estimated true cash value of the improvements added to the property tax record is added as a new taxable value.

-Assessed Values are 50% of your "True Cash Value" or what is estimated to be "Market Value", which is what is estimated to be the most probable selling price if the property were to be sold on the market at the time of Assessment.
-Assessed Values do not affect Taxable Value unless the property had a Transfer of Ownership (not qualified for uncapping exemption), or new value or previously omitted property added to the Assessment Roll.
-Assessed Values will fluctuate with the real estate market, increased building costs, and inflation based and are adjusted annually based on a market analysis.
+Assessed Values are 50% of your estimated "True Cash Value" (TCV)/"Market Value", or the most probable estimated selling price, if the property were to be sold on the market at the time of Assessment, according to actual recent real estate market sales.
+Assessed Values do not directly affect Taxable Values unless the property had a Transfer of Ownership (not qualified for an uncapping exemption), or new value or previously omitted property was added to the Assessment Roll.
+Assessed Values are required by law to keep pace with the real estate market, and will fluctuate with the real estate market, and increase with building costs, the rate of inflation, and are required to be adjusted annually to estimated market values.